 After my apprenticeship I was chosen to serve my country (one of 3;-) and was drafted into the military.
 There, I was trained as a Materials Tech and Diesel mechanic and multiple other roles.
 What a ride that was!
 After a decade and multiple postings later, I ended up on this beautiful continent.
 First in Canada where I studied more mechanical engineering, learned the art of woodworking and general construction, became a plumbing inspector for one of the provinces and finally decided on a career in healthcare.

 Now I am in the latter part of my life, have a great family and a great career.
-40 years of fixing, building and yes, breaking things as well, has taught me a lot.
+50 years of fixing, building and yes, breaking things as well, has taught me a lot.
 During my lifetime I've learned that the only thing that truly matters is how we get along with others; to never prematurely judge people.
-I only judge people by their actions not by some preconceived notion.
+I do judge people by their actions not by some preconceived notion.
 If you are being kind and compassionate toward our environment (people, planet, animal, etc.) you are okay in my book.

 That is why I do what I do.
 I have learned a lot and continue to study and learn new things daily.
 This enables me to provide some answer on this forum.
 It enables me to help someone that needs it and it helps to keep things going.
 All too often we discard stuff just because it is broken and we do not know how to fix it.
 This puts an incredible strain on our environment and it makes others rich.
 Why do I want to give money to big companies if I can hang on to things longer and fix whatever is broken?
 Yes, there will be a time when broken really means broken.
 I try to use those times as opportunities to repurpose the broken part or learn more about why it failed etc. Much to the discontent of my family, I rather obtain old and broken than to go and buy new.
 My favorite places are pawn shops and roadside sales :-)